-- a: Only designated public service bands with a maximum power output of 500 mW are allowed. - b: Radio communication can only be used by the driver their pit crew, only while their driver is on the drivers' rostrum for the duration of the race. - c: A single ear piece or one sided head set type that is not audible to others and does not reduce the ability to hear the referees' calls must be used. - d: All equipment must comply with the local & country radio communications rules. - e: Not allowed, any 2.4 GHz radio equipment. - f: Radio equipment cannot be used at any other time within or around the complex.

-g: Race management has the right to test, decline or withdraw the use of any and all equipment without question.
+- a: Only designated public service bands with a maximum power output of 500 mW are allowed. - b: Radio communication can only be used by the driver and one (1) of his mechanics at the rostrum area, only while the driver is on the drivers' rostrum or the staging area for the duration of the 2 races. - c: A single ear piece or one-sided head set type that is not audible to others and does not reduce the ability to hear the referees' calls must be used. - d: All equipment must comply with the local & country radio communications rules. - e: Not allowed, any 2.4 GHz radio equipment. - f: Radio equipment cannot be used at any other time within or around the complex. - g: Race management has the right to test, decline or withdraw the use of any and all equipment without question.